Grunet/a11y-analytics/README.md

 See https://a11y-analytics.deno.dev/ for more information

+## Supported Analytics Providers

+These are the analytics providers the snippet can work with at the moment

+- Google Analytics
+- Plausible

 ## Performance Considerations

 The initial synchronous work done by the snippet takes approximately 10 plus or minus 3 milliseconds, roughly.